 Kim Scott, co-founder of Candor, Inc., has built her career around a simple goal: Creating bullshit-free zones where people love their work and working together.
 She first tried it at her own software startup.
 Then, as a long-time director at Google, she studied how the company’s leaders created an environment where the joy that people took in their work felt almost tangible.
 As a faculty member at Apple University, Scott learned how Apple takes a different path but is equally committed to creating the conditions where people can do the best work of their careers and love doing it.
 Along the way, she managed a lot of teams in various states of euphoria and panic.
 And while she did a lot right, she’d be the first to admit everything she did wrong.

-The good news is that Scott, now an acclaimed coach for companies like Twitter, Shyp, Rolltape, and Qualtrics, has spent years distilling her experiences into some simple ideas you can use to help the people who work for you love their jobs and do great work.
+The good news is that Scott, now an acclaimed advisor for companies like Twitter, Shyp, Rolltape, and Qualtrics, has spent years distilling her experiences into some simple ideas you can use to help the people who work for you love their jobs and do great work.
 “At Google, I was really curious — did creating such a great work environment require having the world's greatest business model?
 The answer is no. Luckily, there are some things that any of us can do, even before the profits start rolling in.”